BigCommece vs Shopify 2026: Which is the Best Choice?

 Shopify

-For US-based merchants utilizing Shopify Payments, the processing fee varies from 2.4%-2.6% + 10c per transaction.
+For US-based merchants using Shopify Payments, the processing fee varies from 2.4%-2.6% + 10c per transaction.
 If Shopify Payments isn’t utilized, an extra transaction fee of up to 2% (depending on the current plan) will be incurred on top of the credit card processing fees.

 The Verdict